 Suppliers and organisations looking to bid for public sector business should be aware that when a contract award is made it will be published in the public domain.
 In some circumstances, limited redactions will be made to some contracts before they are published so that we comply with existing law and protect national security and personal privacy.

-Live contracts – see all live contracts currently used by Cafcass.
+Live Contracts List August 2020– see all live contracts currently used by Cafcass.

 Procurement activities and public tenders